keerthi-code-web/DearThreado/README.md

 - Delivered Orders
 - Cancelled Orders

-The dashboard also provides access to the major management modules.
+The dashboard also provides direct access to the major administrative modules.

 ---